PCottais/PCottais/README.md

-I’m @PCottais and I'm a student in Master MAS (Mathématiques appliquées, statistique) at Université Rennes 2.
+I’m @PCottais, student in master MAS (Mathématiques appliquées, statistique) at Université Rennes 2.

 <!---
 PCottais/PCottais is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.